kokoro-aya/simulatte/README.md

 ### Start Simulatte

-**Warning: Please ensure that only one instance of your simulatte.jar is running otherwise you might need to force-quit some instances!!**
+**Warning: Please ensure that only one instance of your simulatte.jar is running at a port otherwise you might need to force-quit some instances!!**

 You cannot double-click the Simulatte program to launch it.